Benefits of removable partial dentures

 Removable partial dentures are generally less expensive than implants.
 Provisional partials made entirely of plastic resins are generally less expensive than those made with metal.
 Sometimes, work on the teeth to which the partial is anchored, such as crowns, is necessary, and may affect the overall cost of dentures.

 A partial denture should be cleaned gently with a soft denture brush and a non-abrasive denture cleaner.
 Bending of the metal framework should be avoided to assure that the dental appliance’s shape is maintained.
 The partial denture must be kept moist to retain its proper shape, so it should be placed in a soaking solution if removed.

 Looking for denture experts in your area?
-Call our Clearwater Dental Clinic at (727) 461-4832 for an appointment or click here to request your appointment time online.
+Call our Clearwater Dental Clinic at (727) 461-4832 for an appointment.